juancarloskatigbak8/Stock-Price-Prediction/README.md

 ### Installing (using either macOS/Linux's Terminal or Windows' Command Prompt)

-1. Extraction of file
+1. Extraction of Katigbak_300366535_Assignment1 folder

 If getting it from OneDrive:
-Just simply download the Katigbak_300366535_Assignment1 folder and open folder which will show files all_stocks_5yr.csv, README.md, part1.ipynb, part2.ipynb, and part3.py.
+Just simply download the Katigbak_300366535_Assignment1 folder and open folder which will show files all_stocks_5yr.csv, README.md, part1.ipynb, part2.ipynb, and part3.py as well as "just-in-case" files all_stocks_5yr.parquet, all_stocks_5yr_10x.csv, all_stocks_5yr_10x.parquet, all_stocks_5yr_100x.csv, all_stocks_5yr_100x.parquet, all_stocks_5yr_enhanced_pandas.csv, and all_stocks_5yr_enhanced_polars.csv just in case there are errors like the Jupyter Notebook looking for these files.

 If getting it from Github:
 Extract Katigbak_300366535_Assignment1.zip and then extract all_stocks_5yr.csv.zip to get file extract all_stocks_5yr.csv